-The exact cause of rheumatoid arthritis is unknown, but researchers believe that heredity may contribute to the onset of the disease.
+Rheumatoid arthritis (RA) is a chronic autoimmune disease in which the immune system attacks the bones and joints.
+The exact cause of RA is unknown, but researchers believe that heredity might contribute to the onset of the disease.

-Juvenile rheumatoid arthritis (JRA) is a form of arthritis in children ages 16 or younger that cause inflammation and stiffness of joints for more than six weeks.
-Unlike adult rheumatoid arthritis, which is chronic and lasts a lifetime, children often outgrow JRA.
+Juvenile inflammatory arthritis, or JIA, occurs in children 16 or younger.
+Unlike adult rheumatoid arthritis, which is chronic and lasts a lifetime, children often outgrow JIA.

 Symptoms of Rheumatoid Arthritis

-- Hard nodules (bumps) under the skin near affected joints
+- Hard nodules (bumps) under the skin, near the affected joints

 - Inflamed blood vessels (vasculitis)

-- Inflamed membranes around the lungs (pleurisy), the sac around the heart (pericarditis), or inflammation and scarring of the lungs themselves, that may lead to chest pain, difficulty breathing, and abnormal heart function
+- Inflamed membranes around the lungs (pleurisy) or the sac around the heart (pericarditis), or inflammation and scarring of the lungs, which can cause chest pain, difficulty breathing, and abnormal heart function

 - Eye inflammation

-Diagnosis of rheumatoid arthritis may be difficult in the early stages, because symptoms may be very subtle and go undetected on X-rays or blood tests.
+It can be difficult for doctors to diagnose RA in its early stages because symptoms can be very subtle and go undetected on X-rays or in blood tests.

-Individuals with four or more of the following symptoms may be diagnosed with rheumatoid arthritis:
+People with four or more of these signs and symptoms may be diagnosed with RA: